SamR1/FitTrackee/docsrc/source/features/interactions.rst

 .. versionchanged:: 0.12.0 added RSS Feed
 .. versionchanged:: 0.12.1 description added to the RSS Feed

-The user profile displays the last 5 visible workouts.
+| The user profile displays the last 5 visible workouts.
+| The language and imperial units are taken into account according to the user's preferences if logged in.

 .. figure:: ../_images/user-profile.png
    :alt: User profile on FitTrackee